wansiedler/wansiedler.github.io/_pages/about.md

 I speak Data Structures & Algorithms, English, German, Russian and Chinese.

-I am fluent in TypeScript for Node.js/Nest/Express/Fastify and React/Next.js, Angular/Universal, Vue.js/Nuxt.js, Svelt/Kit.
+I speak Go Fiber for gRPC.
-Python for Django/Flask/FastAPI.
+I am fluent in TypeScript for Nest/Express/Fastify and React/Next.js, Angular/Universal, Vue.js/Nuxt.js, Svelt/Kit.
-Go Fiber for gRPC.
+Python for Django/FastAPI.

-Java for Spring Boot/Micronaut, Groovy with Grails.
+[//]: # (Java for Spring Boot/Micronaut, Groovy with Grails.)
-Ruby for RoR.
+[//]: # (Ruby for RoR.)
-PHP for Symfony.
+[//]: # (PHP for Symfony.)

 I am fluent in DevOps/Gitops dialects, Docker/Kubernetes/OpenStack, Ceph, OpenTelemetry, IaC and all around it.
 I enjoy working with Terraform & Ansible in AWS and GCP environments.